Bontexcodes/alx-system_engineering-devops/0x02-shell_redirections/README.md

 [17-hidethisword](17-hidethisword) -Display all the lines in the file /etc/passwd that do not contain the pattern “bin”

 [18-letteronly](18-letteronly) - Display all lines of the file /etc/ssh/sshd_config starting with a letter. include capital letters as well

+[19-AZ](19-AZ) - Replace all characters A and c to Z and e respectively